Dimithri/mifosx/mifosng-provider/src/main/java/org/mifosplatform/infrastructure/dataimport/Readme.txt

-This is the new package for the data import tool.
+This is the package for the MifosX data import tool.